 TGax Editor: Insert a new paragraph below as follows (#BF8):

 An AP should set the TID Aggregation Limit subfield in the User Info fields of a Basic Trigger frame to 0 if the CS Required subfield in the Common Info field of the Basic Trigger frame is 0.

+An AP shall set the TID Aggregation Limit subfield in the User info fields of a Basic Trigger frame to 0 if the solicited HE TB PPDU is the last PPDU of the TXOP.

+NOTE—An HE TB PPDU is the last PPDU if the Duration/ID field is equal to 0 in the MPDU(s) contained in the HE TB PPDU.(#BF8)

 Clarification Fix 9: Unsolicited Probe Responses in non-HT duplicate PPDU